gbbr/jamon/README.md

 All keys and values are strings by default, if you need to convert to other types, use the amazing [strconv](http://golang.org/pkg/strconv/) package from Go's standard library.

-#### Substitutions

-Substitutions only support alfanumeric values and dots, so it is recommended that keys follow the same pattern.
-Substitutions are replaced in order of priority: first the group is checked, and next the root level.
-Cross-group substitutions are not allowed.

 #### Usage

 To load a configuration file: